bigfix/developer.bigfix.com/site/reference/world.md

 # user domain : domain

-Returns a user domain object.Note: The &amp;quot;user domain&amp;quot; refers to the root user, not the currently logged in user.
+Returns a user domain object.Note: The "user domain" refers to the root user, not the currently logged in user.

 # user language : string